 - A Sample and Hold circuit which samples the input voltage and keep it unchanged until the end of conversion.
 This circuit requires a certain Sampling Time usually expressed in clock cycles to do its job.

-- A Digital to Analog Converter which purpose is to convert a binary code into a voltage (its behaviour is the the dual of the ADC).
+- A Digital to Analog Converter which purpose is to convert a binary code into a voltage (its behavior is the dual of the ADC).

 - A Comparator which purpose is to compare its inputs.
-The result of comparison is a logic level that indicate if the DAC output is greater of smaller than S/H output.
+The result of a comparison is a logic level that indicates if the DAC output is greater or smaller than S/H output.

 The conversion happens as follows: